22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

 Morning glory muffins are good to eat and good for you.
-And, true to their name, they’re a glorious way to start the day.
+True to their name, they’re a glorious way to start your day.

-Morning glory muffins are made with a little bit of everything: whole wheat flour, carrots, apples, raisins, walnuts, orange juice, coconut and wheat germ.
-Created decades ago by Chef Pam McKinstry for her Morning Glory Café on Nantucket Island, they’re a throwback to the 1970’s “back-to-the-land” movement, when wholesome hippie food was all the rage.
-True to their name, they’re a glorious way to start the day.
+Morning glory muffins are brimming with wholesome goodness.
+Packed with nourishing ingredients, like whole wheat flour, carrots, apples, raisins, walnuts, orange juice, coconut and wheat germ, these muffins were created decades ago by Chef Pam McKinstry for her Morning Glory Café on Nantucket Island.
+They’re a throwback to the 1970’s “back-to-the-land” movement, when wholesome hippie foods were all the rage.
+True to their name, these muffins are a glorious way to kick-start your day—a true testament to feel-good, homemade baking.

-What you’ll need to make Morning Glory Muffins
+What You’ll Need To Make Morning Glory Muffins

 Morning glory muffins ingredients